Take Note: any & all spam callers WILL receive short shrift

-While we sharpen chef’s knives, hairdresser’s scissors, and other professional tools, we also work on more mundane items.
-We don’t just sharpen them; we refurbish them when asked or needed.
-We also sharpen after repairing many things, like wood chisels and secateurs.
-Older items may need some TLC, and many customers bring us items from the past that will respond to some care.
-Misuse is common; wood chisels used to open paint cans are a favorite, and hedge trimmers have inevitably cut hedging wire.
-Pinking shears that no longer “pink” after years of use are another common problem.
+While we sharpen and hone chef’s knives, professoinal’s scissors for hairdresser’s, dog groomers, seamstress, industrial and other professionals’ items.
+We also attend to more seeminglly mundane itemsand if need be we do not merely sharpen them; if required we refurbish them or out of necessity repair.
+Numerous items frequently require more than sharpening, such as wood chisels and secateurs, they need repair or servicing.
+Older items may require some attention, and many customers bring us items from the past that will respond to some care.
+Misuse is prevalent; wood chisels previously used to open paint cans are a common occurrence, almost as common as nail damage to the edge, many hedge trimmers have inevitably cut hedging wire and need a new edge Pinking shears that have lost their ability to “pink” after years of use are another frequent request from seamstress’.

 The surfaces that you choose to use for cutting directly affect the condition of your knives.
 You want to avoid hard or metal surfaces, such as stainless steel, granite, and aluminium.
 On the other hand, cutting on wood, plastic, or polyethylene is usually just fine.
 Your edges are likely to be safe as long as you are using a cutting board made out of the proper materials.